⏱ 3 Min Read

 20 Nov 2023

-If you've been reading up on PCOS and think there's a chance you have this common endocrine disorder, there are hormones your healthcare provider can run tests on.
+If you've been reading up on PCOS and think there's a chance you have this common endocrine disorder, read on to find out which hormones to test.

 5 facts before you get started

-1. If you’re on birth control you will need to come off it for three months before doing blood tests.
-This will ensure accurate results.
+1. If you’re on birth control you'll usually need to come off it for three months before doing blood tests to ensure accurate results.

 2. If you’re not on birth control and have irregular or no periods, your doctor can help you determine the best time to take a test.